Who I am, what AICAP HR is, and why this blueprint exists.

 |---|

 Distribution check.
 FY25 ratings for this Ops management group skew slightly high versus the broader Operations family (3.67 vs 3.31).
-Recommend committee probe whether this reflects genuine performance or manager-level rating drift.
+Recommend committee probe whether this reflects performance or manager-level rating drift.

 Outliers to discuss.
 E21 (Exceeds, ↑ from FY24 Needs Imp.) - dramatic recovery; validate with skip-level and peer evidence.
 E48 (Outstanding, ↑) - second year rising; calibrate against M1 bar.
 E236 - stable Exceeds but engagement at 2.6 is lowest in cohort; potential manager gap masked by results.